fastapi/fastapi/docs/en/docs/alternatives.md

 # Alternatives, Inspiration and Comparisons

-What inspired **FastAPI**, how it compares to other alternatives and what it learned from them.
+What inspired **FastAPI**, how it compares to alternatives and what it learned from them.

 ## Intro